frillip/field-control-panel/README.md

 # Field Control Panel

 Based on a Raspberry Pi 4 B, with a MegaIO hat.
 Goal is to have a web based interface that automatically populates with useful information and the state of the various systems.
-Also used to control various things on the field, eg, the electric fencing to the ~~velociraptor~~ horse/sheep paddocks, power supply to the IP cameras overseeing the ~~embryo storage fecility~~ field shelter, and exterior lighting around the ~~east dock~~ entrace gateway.
+Also used to control various things on the field, eg, the electric fencing to the ~~velociraptor~~ horse/sheep paddocks, power supply to the IP cameras overseeing the ~~embryo storage fecility~~ field shelter, and exterior lighting around the ~~east dock~~ entrance gateway.

-Currently the control panel page is a static set of buttons and most useful data is outputted in JSON format.
+Currently the control panel page is a ~~static set of buttons~~ a fancy auto-updating readout of everything that is happening at the field, most useful data can be obtained programmatically via JSON if required.

 ## Scheduler